sc-ventures/cloudbreak-documentation/docs/images.md

 **Steps**

-1. On the Cloudbreak machine, navigate to the Cloudbreak deployment directory:
+1. In the Cloudbreak UI, select **Image Catalogs** from the navigation menu.
-    cd /var/lib/cloudbreak-deployment
-2. Edit the Profile file:
-    vi Profile
-2. Add `export CB_IMAGE_CATALOG_URL` to the file and set it to the location of your JSON file which declares your custom images.
-Its value can be:
-    * A **URL** of a remote file that is reachable by Cloudbreak through HTTP/HTTPS or
-    * A **PATH** to the file, relative to the /var/lib/cloudbreak-deployment/etc directory on the Cloudbreak host.
-For example: `export CB_IMAGE_CATALOG_URL=custom-image-catalog.json`
-3. Save the Profile file.
+2. Click **Create Image Catalog**.
+3. Enter name for your image catalog and the URL to the location where it is stored.
-4. Restart Cloudbreak.
+4. Click **Create**.

+After performing these steps, the image catalog will be available in the create cluster wizard > **General Configuration** section > **Choose Image Catalog** parameter.

 ### Select a Custom Image When Creating a Cluster